rkomartin/db_tools/README.md

-This readme contains some simple tools to help extract data and metadata from relational databases for use in Veritable.
+This repo contains some simple tools to help extract data and metadata from relational databases for use in Veritable.

 # Installation